Fermín Galán: Conspiracy (1925–30)

 As a member of the conspiracy to destroy the dictatorship he often visited Madrid.

 An uprising was planned for 24 June 1926, San Juan day.

 He requested three days leave on 21 June 1926.

 However, the "Sanjuanada" plot was discovered and on 23 June 1926 many of the participants were arrested.

 The leaders, including Melquiades Álvarez and the Count of Romanones, were only fined.

-General Weyler was acquitted and General Aguilera^{(es)} received a light sentence.
+General Weyler was acquitted and General Francisco Aguilera y Egea received a light sentence.

-Colonel Segundo García^{(es)} was given eight years in prison, while Captain Galán and other officers were sentenced to six years in Barcelona.
+Colonel Segundo García was given eight years in prison, while Captain Galán and other officers were sentenced to six years in Barcelona.

 Montjuïc Castle, Barcelona.
 Galán was imprisoned here for 3 years.

 While in San Francisco prison in Madrid, and then in Montjuïc Castle, Galán remained in contact with the movement opposed to the dictator and monarchy, and began to think about a combined civilian and military movement.

 He made contact with some of the Catalan union leaders.

 On 21 December 1926 he joined the Freemasons.

 General Primo de Rivera was replaced by General Berenguer at the end of January 1930.

 Berenguer gave an amnesty for the participants in the "Sanjuanada" plot.

 Galán was released and at first lived in Barcelona, where he collaborated with workers' organizations and contributed to the socialist press.

 He published Escribe Nueva Creación, an essay on political, economic and social doctrine that advocated a federal republican system.

 The essay proposed that the community itself should administer wealth, and that Spain should be part of a United States of Europe.

 Galán was assigned to Jaca in June 1930, an isolated posting where the authorities hoped he would not cause problems.